evhub/coconut/DOCS.md

 ## Overview

 This documentation covers all the features of the [Coconut Programming Language](http://evhub.github.io/coconut/), and is intended as a reference/specification, not a tutorialized introduction.
-For a full introduction and tutorial of Coconut, see [the tutorial](./HELP.md).
+For an introduction to and tutorial of Coconut, see [the tutorial](./HELP.md).

 Coconut is a variant of [Python](https://www.python.org/) built for **simple, elegant, Pythonic functional programming**.
 Coconut syntax is a strict superset of the latest Python 3 syntax.
 Thus, users familiar with Python will already be familiar with most of Coconut.